Sally Kader: Advocacy

-Kader is a highly acclaimed international speaker.
 Some of her speaking engagements have included the UN Headquarters in Geneva, the UN Pavilion at the 2010 Shanghai World Expo in China and several universities including Georgetown University, American University, the University of Wollongong in Dubai and Saint Mary University in Leavenworth, Kansas.
 Kader participated as a panelist for a number of human trafficking conferences including “Children in Slavery – the 21st Century Campaign” and “Human Trafficking Beijing +15 Lessons Learned.”
 She is also active with the National Federation of Republican Women and has performed as a guest speaker at many of their forums.
 Kader has also taken role as keynote speaker at events for the Council on Foreign Relations.

 She is also a member of the Israel-Palestine NGO Working Group.
-She serves as the Chief Executive Officer of the International Federation for Peace and Security and the President and Founder of the Sam Kader Memorial Foundation to Defeat MRSA.
+She serves as the chief executive officer of the International Federation for Peace and Security and the president and founder of the Sam Kader Memorial Foundation to Defeat MRSA.
 Furthermore, she sits on a number of boards for a wide range of advocacy groups and committees.
 These include the Convention of the Rights of the Child (CRC), the NGO Committee on Racism and the NGO Committee on Human Rights.
 In addition, Kader helped open the New Jersey chapter of the Arab-American Anti-Discrimination Committee.
-Kader also served as the Director of the United Nations Women’s Guild and helped open their chapter in Lebanon.
+Kader also served as the director of the United Nations Women’s Guild and helped open their chapter in Lebanon.